Zhang-Xinran/UROPS-Reinforcement-Learning/README.md

 money Jack earns.
 Try to find the *optimal policy* for Jack to earn the most reward.

 ## Method
-Monte Carlo methods: On-policy method with First-time MC visit.
+Monte Carlo methods: On-policy method with First-vist Monte Carlo.
 Code for the Monte Carlo simulation process: reinforcement_learning.py Code for plotting the result: plot_result.py